 - Students must perform each proficiency to an upperclassmen for evaluation (clinical proficiency checklists).

-- Clinical proficiencies will be evaluated during the term in the clinical experience class by the clinical instructor and in a final exam administered at the conclusion of each term.
+- Clinical proficiencies will be evaluated during the term in the clinical experience class by the preceptor and in a final exam administered at the conclusion of each term.

-- Clinical instructors supervising the students will evaluate their clinical proficiency in the clinical rotations.
+- Preceptors supervising the students will evaluate their clinical proficiency in the clinical rotations.

 Each course will meet once per week.
 These class meetings will be conducted as stated in the syllabi.

-The student will enroll in HPE 220 (Clinical Experiences in Athletic Training I) during all 3 terms.
-The student will be assigned to a clinical rotation at a high school athletic training room for a minimum of 50 hours, and at North Central College for 250 hours.
-Specific requirements are included in the syllabus for HPE 220.
+The student will enroll in KIN 220 (Clinical Experiences in Athletic Training I) during all 3 terms.
+The student will be assigned to a clinical rotations at North Central College for 300 hours.
+Specific requirements are included in the syllabus for KIN 220.

-The student will enroll in HPE 330 (Clinical Experiences in Athletic Training II) during all 3 terms.
-The student will be assigned to a rehabilitation intensive rotation at an orthopedic outpatient clinic for a minimum of 50 hours and clinical rotations at North Central College for 250 hours.
-Specific requirements are included in the syllabus for HPE 330.
+The student will enroll in KIN 330 (Clinical Experiences in Athletic Training II) during all 3 terms.
+The student will be assigned to a rehabilitation intensive rotation at an orthopedic outpatient clinic or related setting for a minimum of 50 hours, a high school rotation for 100 hours, and clinical rotations at North Central College for 150 hours.
+Specific requirements are included in the syllabus for KIN 330.